ermongroup/cs228-notes/inference/ve/index.md

 ## An illustrative example

 Consider first the problem of marginal inference.
-Suppose for simplicity that we a given a chain Bayesian network, i.e. a probability of the form
+Suppose for simplicity that we are given a chain Bayesian network, i.e. a probability of the form
 {% math %}
 p(x_1,...,x_n) = p(x_1) \prod_{i=2}^n p(x_i \mid x_{i-1}).
 {% endmath %}